ya-kostik/small-middlewares/README.md

 The method stops only when `stop` function were called.

 It also possible to put an error to the `stop` function.
-If middleware do this, the error will be thrown from `processWithStop`.
+If middleware does this, the error will be thrown from `processWithStop`.

 The method resolves `false`, when it was stopped, and `true` in other case.